JosepLleal/PsychoGames/README.md

 F5: Enable/Disable God Mode (While in God Mode your collider will be disabled so you can't die)

-ESC: Close Game (Finish the execution of the program, similar to Alt+F4)

-##Changelist:
+F6: Enable/Disable speed power-up

+F7: Enable/Diable bomb power-up

+## Changelist:
 v0.1
-To move the space ship use w, a, s, and d keys.
+To move the space ship use W, A, S, D keys.

 Use Esc to close window.